Who are we?

 When do we do it?

-PCC meets on the third Sunday of the month (February to November) from 2pm to 4pm during Eastern Standard Time, and from 3pm to 5pm during Daylight Saving Time.
+PCC meets on the first Sunday of the month (February to November) from 2pm to 4pm during Eastern Standard Time, and from 3pm to 5pm during Daylight Saving Time.

 Who runs the organisation?